The Bankrate promise

-When you fail to make a payment on your student loan before or on the day that payment is due, your loan moves into delinquent status.
-At that point, your student loan will remain delinquent until you pay the amount you owe, you qualify for deferment or forbearance or you change your repayment plan.
+So, what does it mean to default on a loan?
+When your student loan goes unpaid for several months it is typically considered in default.
+When you fail to pay your student loan by the due date, your loan becomes delinquent.
+At that point, your student loan will remain delinquent until you pay the amount you owe, qualify for deferment or forbearance or change your repayment plan.

-Once your student loan payment is at least 90 days late, your loan servicer will report your delinquency to the three credit bureaus — Experian, Equifax and TransUnion.
+Once your student loan payment is 90 days late, your loan servicer will report your delinquency to the three credit bureaus — Experian, Equifax and TransUnion.

 At that point, your loan will transition from delinquency to default on a different timeline depending on the type of student loans you have.

-- With private student loans, you are usually considered in default after you miss three monthly payments, or 120 days total.
+- With private student loans, you are usually considered in default after you miss three monthly payments or 90 days total.

 How do I know that my student loans are in default?

-If your student loans become delinquent or past due, you will likely be notified by your loan company or servicer of this fact.
-You may receive a notice in the mail or an email with details on your late payment, but it could depend on the process you normally use to pay your student loan bill.
+If your student loans become delinquent or past due, you will likely be notified by your loan company or servicer.
+You may receive a notice in the mail, a call from your servicer or an email with details on your late payment, but it could depend on the process you normally use to pay your student loan bill.

-If you let your student loan payments become several months past due, then you should anticipate them being in default in the near future.
-Once your student loans are in default, you should see them listed on your credit reports, which you can see for free from all three credit bureaus using the website AnnualCreditReport.com.
+If you let your student loan payments become several months past due, you should anticipate them being in default in the near future.
+Once your student loans default, you should see them listed on your credit reports, which you can see for free from all three credit bureaus using AnnualCreditReport.com.

-You can also log into Studentaid.gov to see your status on federal student loans, including any information on past due, delinquent or defaulted amounts.
+You can also log into the Federal Student Aid website to see the status of your federal student loans, including any information on past-due, delinquent or defaulted amounts.

 What happens if I default on my student loans?